-In 2009, McKinney's population is estimated to be about 121,000 people and the suburb is one the Forbes Best Places to Move for Work in America.
-It is also one of the Top 10 Fastest Growing Cities in America.
+In 2009, McKinney's population wass estimated to be over 121,000 people and the suburb is one the Forbes Best Places to Work and among the Top 10 Fastest Growing Cities in America.

 The city has a program since 1980 called “Main Street”, supported by the US National Trust for Historic Preservation.
 This results in ongoing downtown revitalization, which is important to the continuing growth of McKinney.

 - Allen Independent School District: Maintains over 10% of total Allen workers.